-Serious personal injury clients in accident and malpractice cases often understandably get put behind the 8 ball in their personal finances.
-This means every now and again I find myself dealing with a collection lawyer.
+Serious personal injury clients in accident and malpractice cases often understandably get put behind the 8-ball in their personal finances.
+This means every now and again I deal with a collection lawyer.

 Believe me, I know I’m overgeneralizing.
 And I also understand the importance of having legal mechanisms available to support those collecting debts.
 But I think we need to make sure that the consumer is getting adequate protection under the law, too.
-As the article points out, many of these debt claims are brought without any meaningful proof of a debt but the consumer and the consumer does not have the resources or the sophistication to challenge the creditors claim.
+As the article points out, many of these debt claims are brought with no meaningful proof of a debt, but the consumer and the consumer does not have the resources or the sophistication to challenge the creditors claim.

-I don’t provide any answers today, I’m just point out the problem.
+I don’t provide any answers today, I’m just pointing out the problem.
 Tomorrow’s post will try to solve many of the world’s problems, I’m sure.